grimsteel/go-blog/posts/intro-to-go.md

 ### Why use Go?

 Go is a performant and memory safe modern programming language.
-It contains native support for lightweight threads, called "Goroutines", making it especially suited for web services (Learn).
+It contains native support for lightweight threads, called "Goroutines", making it especially suited for web services[^learn].

-The wealth of libraries available within Go itself mean external libraries do not need to be used to create performant and scalable websites, unlike many other languages.
-(Go Web Programming)
+The wealth of libraries available within Go itself mean external libraries do not need to be used to create performant and scalable websites, unlike many other languages[^web].

-Furthermore, Go is already being adopted by numerous big-tech companies with an interest in web development despite its comparatively young age (Go Web Programming)
+Furthermore, Go is already being adopted by numerous big-tech companies with an interest in web development despite its comparatively young age[^web].

-In addition, the static and strongly typed system will appear familiar to those experienced with C-like languages, making it an easy language to get started with for experienced programmers (Will).
+In addition, the static and strongly typed system will appear familiar to those experienced with C-like languages, making it an easy language to get started with for experienced programmers[^gist].

 ### Part 1: An Introduction to Go